 The way you prepare popcorn makes a difference.
 "Air-popped popcorn has the lowest number of calories, of course," Vinson said.
 "Microwave popcorn has twice as many calories as air-popped, and if you pop your own with oil, this has twice as many calories as air-popped popcorn.
 About 43 percent of microwave popcorn is fat, compared to 28 percent if you pop the corn in oil yourself."
 Add oil, salt and sugar and popcorn becomes "a nutritional nightmare."

 Meanwhile, as the Center for Science in the Public Interest's director of nutrition, Bonnie Liebman, points out, the jury is still out on whether polyphenols have a potent potential for human health.
 She also warns that a large tub of movie popcorn packs as much as 1,200 calories.
-"Considering that two out of three American adults and one out of three children are overweight or obese, the best advice is to snack on fresh fruit or vegetables and to ignore the snack counter at the movies," she told Gannett News Service.
+"Considering that two out of three American adults and one out of three children are overweight or obese, the best advice is to snack on fresh fruit or vegetables and to ignore the snack counter at the movies," she told USA Today.

 "Today" show nutrition expert Joy Bauer also warns that most microwave popcorn bags currently contain chemicals called PFCs (perfluorinated compounds) "that have been shown to suppress immune function in children and cause cancer in animals."
 But she also says that "most manufacturers are working on phasing out use of this chemical."
 She also provides a few healthy ways to spice up popcorn, including lightly sprinkling kernels with Parmesan cheese and black pepper or a dash of chili powder.